 beyond the Nuts and Bolts of Creative writing empowering artists with the knowledge of world mythology and the Anthropology of storytelling This page is for comments and discussions useful to writers and creative artists.
 Feel free to ask questions and send your feedback.

 Dr. Alexander has taught at New York University and City University of New York, where she supervised research papers and screenplay development of graduate and undergraduate students.
 Among the courses she taught relevant to the writing craft are: world literature, film history, authorship (prominent writers and directors), science fiction, screenwriting, and comparative mythology.
 Lily explores and teaches a system of poetic tools and algorithms, or the best practices, which empower storytellers across cultures, eras and the media.
-These formulas, flexible and adjustable, can be used as the blueprints or catalysts for emerging authors and media artists.
+These helpful formulas, flexible and adjustable, can be used as the blueprints or catalysts for emerging authors and media artists.

 To get in touch, please use contact form on this site or email: